qamarzaid/F.R.A.M.S./README.md

 # FRAMS
-##Face Recognition Attendance Managment System
+## Face Recognition Attendance Managment System

+This is the project which is application of